Identifying Breast Abnormalities

-UPMC Susquehanna’s Breast Health Center is well-known for providing accurate breast testing results and treating a wide variety of breast health issues.
+UPMC's Breast Health Center provides accurate breast testing results and treating a wide variety of breast health issues.
 Highly advanced imaging technologies help our physicians to recognize breast cancer and serious breast health issues at an early stage, ensuring the best possible outcomes.

-If your mammogram came back showing a breast abnormality, the next step is to determine whether the abnormality is malignant or non-malignant.
+If your mammogram came back abnormal, the next step is to determine whether the abnormality is malignant or non-malignant.
 A malignant diagnosis refers to a cancerous tumor found through a more thorough diagnostic test.
 A non-malignant diagnosis means the tumor or breast abnormality is not cancerous, but still may be a serious issue.

 Some of the diagnostic procedures our breast health specialists use to further diagnose breast abnormalities found in mammograms are:

-At UPMC Susquehanna's Breast Health Center, we offer a variety of advanced tests to evaluate breast abnormalities in Williamsport, PA and the surrounding region.
+At the Breast Health Center, we offer a variety of advanced tests to evaluate breast abnormalities in Williamsport, PA and the surrounding region.
 For the breast health services you need, Find a Provider.

 I Found a Lump.
 What Should I Do Next?

-It is important not to panic if you discover an abnormality.
+It is important to not panic if you discover an abnormality.
 Many breast irregularities are non-cancerous and put you at a low risk for immediate medical attention.
+Lumps may sometimes develop from menstrual changes in your body.
+However, it is very important when you notice these changes to contact your doctor.
+Do not attempt to self-diagnose.

 You should consult your doctor immediately if: